talhawaqar/lifestyle-articles/README.md

 ## What it does

-Its an app for articles.
+It's an app for articles.

 *As a guest user:*

 - You will be able  to create account/log in.
 - You will be able to see all articles of other users.
 - You will not able to write your article.
 - You will not able to give a vote to an article.